Editing¶

 Rename the new vertex group to the name of the target vertex group (the group you deleted above).

-Select the target vertex group and call the Mirror tool (use only the Mirror weights option and optionally Topology Mirror if your mesh is not symmetric).
+Select the target vertex group and call the Mirror tool (use only Mirror Weights and optionally Topology Mirror if your mesh is not symmetric).

 Invert¶